The Woggle-Bug Book: Humor

 The king of this jungle is not a lion but a weasel, who rejects flattery and accepts only insults and face slaps.
 His kingdom is guarded by bears with guns, who form a "bearier" or "bearicade."
 They "oblige all strangers to paws."

 Later editions

-After decades out of print, a black and white facsimile edition of The Woggle-Bug Book was released in 1978.
+After decades of being out of print, a black and white facsimile edition of The Woggle-Bug Book was released in 1978.
 The text of The Woggle-Bug Book was included as the final chapter of The Third Book of Oz (1989), a slightly edited reprint of the Queer Visitors stories.
 (A later edition of this, called The Visitors from Oz, was published by Hungry Tiger Press with minimal editing in 2005.)
 A larger facsimile that excluded the cover artwork was reprinted in Oz-story Magazine in 1999.
-Another edition appeared in 2008.
+Another edition was published in 2008 by Aegypan Press based in California.